klenwell/code-challenges/ruby/vending-machine/README.md

       ruby main.rb

 ## Notes
 - I started with some research (googling).
 That led me to the repo above.
-I also look up some designs like THIS.
+I also look up some designs like [this](http://cargocollective.com/futurehealth/Medication-Vending-Machine).
 Mainly to figure out the interface and naming.

 - In my last corporate job years ago, we had some vending machines in our breakroom.
 Every once in a while I would be around making a cup of coffee when the vendor came to service it.
 The snack machine there was a major inspiration for my design.